-A red "LOADING CURRENT VALUES" message displays for approximately 15 seconds when this mode is first activated.
+The details of the current status of the MBTS are displayed when this mode is first activated.
+A new series of diagnostic test are initiated by using the) SELF TEST control.
 During this period the MBTS runs a series of Built-In-Test (BIT) SELF TEST diagnostics that check the performance of all control circuits.
 The test results are displayed in the Standby/Diagnostics Status Register Display.
 These results can be used to analyze and investigate operational problems (see the Troubleshooting and Repair section for more information).

-2.4.8.1 PLL ERROR
+2.4.1.7.1 PLL ERROR

-Clicking the PLL ERROR control, see Figure 23, updates the Phase Locked Loop (PLL) Status Panel.
+Clicking the PLL ERROR control, see Figure 24, updates the Phase Locked Loop (PLL) Status Panel.

-2.4.8.1.1 Phase Locked Loop (PLL) Status Panel
+2.4.1.7.1.1 Phase Locked Loop (PLL) Status Panel